khulnasoft-lab/design.khulnasoft.com/contents/components/button.md

       </figure>
     </div>
   </div>
-  - One expetion to the visual hierchy is an ellipsis button.
+  - One exception to the visual hierarchy is an ellipsis button.
 When using an ellipsis button, place it on the outer edge.

 ### Combinations